the-arena-project/typescript-arenas/arenas/master-jwt/src/challenges/make-your-own-encoding/challenge-en.md

 ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` { | } ~
 ```

-For reference, here are some examples of messages that my former assistant encoded:
+For reference, here are some examples of messages that my former assistant encoded.
+Look at them carefully, they might help you.

 ```plain
 I have 2 apples